Six ways Excel users save time with Power BI

 Excel is a powerful, flexible tool for every analytics activity.
-Combined with Power BI, it gives you broad data analytics and visualization capabilities.
-Use the apps together to easily gather, shape, analyze, and explore key business data in new ways—all in less time.
+Combine it with Power BI to get broad data analytics and visualization capabilities.
+Easily gather, shape, analyze, and explore key business data in new ways—all in less time—using both apps together.

 Automate your data refresh with one click

-With rich, interactive visualizations and the ability to ask natural language questions, Power BI can extend the power of your Excel data models to your reports.
-Colleagues of varying ability and experience—even those who aren’t Excel experts—can understand your insights and find their own.
+Get rich, interactive visualizations and the ability to query by asking natural language questions by extending your Excel data models to your Power BI reports.
+Empower colleagues of varying ability and experience levels—even Excel novices—to understand your insights and discover their own.

-Easily bring data in Power BI back to Excel for ad-hoc analysis.
+Easily work with Power BI data in Excel for ad-hoc analysis.
 With a single click, connect to your data models directly from Excel to create powerful PivotTables and charts.

 1. Download Power BI Desktop

-Connect to your Excel data to create stunning interactive reports and tell your data story using a drag-and-drop canvas with more than 85 modern data visuals.
+Create stunning interactive reports by connecting to your Excel data.
+Tell your data story using a drag-and-drop canvas with more than 85 modern data visuals.

-Use Power BI Pro to share and distribute reports with others, without any complicated setup, and get a 360-degree view of your business in one place, including Excel reports and objects.
+Share and distribute reports with others—without any complicated setup—using Power BI Pro.
+Get a 360-degree view of your business in one place, including Excel reports and objects.